nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

        * After a Bluetooth Central successfully pairs.

        After the device reaches the maximum number of paired devices (:kconfig:option:`CONFIG_BT_MAX_PAIRED`), the device stops looking for new peers.
-       Therefore, the Fast Pair payload is no longer included in the advertising data.
+       Therefore, the device no longer advertises in the pairing mode (:c:member:`bt_le_adv_prov_adv_state.pairing_mode`), and only the Fast Pair not discoverable advertising with hide UI indication mode includes the Fast Pair payload.

 Button 2:
    Increases audio volume of the connected Bluetooth Central.

+Button 3:
+   Removes the Bluetooth bonds.
+   This operation does not clear Fast Pair storage data.
+   The stored Account Keys are not removed.

 Button 4:
    Decreases audio volume of the connected Bluetooth Central.